CriticalChicken/V2/README.md

 In V2.1 we&rsquo;ve simplified titleTags, introduced new icons, and made it even easier to spot the games and topics &ndash; like **Ace&nbsp;Attorney** and **Dungeons&nbsp;&amp;&nbsp;Dragons** &ndash; that we&rsquo;re covering in-depth.

-### ChickenFeed:
+### ChickenFeed

 ![A cropped screenshot of the new ChickenFeed section](https://github.com/CriticalChicken/V2/assets/35422415/023f8dbb-d2c2-4fbc-b9bc-8d6199e61df5)

-Our homepage is now home to ChickenFeed &ndash; a glanceable hub that&rsquo;s home to *faux* stock markets, weekly opinion polls, and &lsquo;vital&rsquo; games industry statistics.
+Our homepage is now home to ChickenFeed &ndash; a glanceable hub that&rsquo;s home to faux stock markets, weekly opinion polls, and &lsquo;vital&rsquo; games industry statistics.

-### Redesigned Tidbyt app:
+### Redesigned Tidbyt app

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/CriticalChicken/V2/assets/35422415/bc4c3fd5-a86b-499d-a9ce-3da4aa7d4b6c">